m-ocean-it/GoInvarCollection/README.md

 	PlacesBeen invarcol.NonEmptySlice[invarcol.NonEmptyString]
 }

-// ValidPerson is our struct invariant.
+// ValidPerson is our invariants holder.
 As an interface, it cannot be directly initialized.
 // Also, since the person struct is private, no other package would be able implement that interface.
 // The underlying person struct will be accessible via the Invariant.Get method. type ValidPerson invar.InvariantsHolder[person]